testground/infra/k8s/eks/README.md

 git clone https://github.com/testground/testground.git

-2. You need to populate the `.env` file with the needed parameters before creating the cluster.
-It is located in `infra/k8s/eks/`
+2. You need to generate and populate the `.env` file with the needed parameters before creating the cluster.
+It needs to be located in `infra/k8s/eks/`

+You may use the existing `.env.example` as a template to create your own `.env` file.

 The variables are divided into two main groups - `REQUIRED TO BE CHANGED` and `OPTIONAL TO BE CHANGED/ CAN BE LEFT WITH DEFAULTS`.